 5. Move swiftly

-Once you’ve formalised your crisis management plan and stakeholders and employees are prepared, run with it.
+Once you’ve formalized your crisis management plan and stakeholders and employees are prepared, run with it.
 The quicker you’re ready to deal with the situation, the sooner you can respond and manage it.

 You need to measure and monitor your brand reputation to stay competitive within your field, retain a loyal customer base and maintain a steady revenue stream.
 Track your brand reputation over time to celebrate improvements but also react quickly to negative dips.
 Brand reputation also serves as a good temperature check for how your marketing initiatives are performing.